Habib Bourguiba: 1987–2000: Post-presidency and later life

+Death

 On 5 March 2000, Bourguiba was rushed to the Tunis military hospital, following a pneumonitis.
 His condition deemed critical, he underwent thoracentesis while in the ICU.
-His health improved, he left hospital on 13 March to get back to his house in Monastir.
-He died there at officially 96 years old, on 6 April 2000 at 9:50 pm.
-President Ben Ali, therefore, proclaimed seven days of national mourning while Algeria announced three days of national mourning.
-Algerian President Abdelaziz Bouteflika stated that Bourguiba was "One of the Maghreb most influential personalities of the 20th century, which Africa and the entire world can boast".
-Meanwhile, the Secretary-General of the United Nations, Kofi Annan, paid a tribute to "the man of peace" and to "the architect of the Organization of African Unity".
+His health improved, he left hospital on 13 March to return to his house in Monastir, where he died on 6 April 2000 at 9:50 pm.
+President Ben Ali proclaimed seven days of national mourning while Algeria announced three days of national mourning.
+Algerian President Abdelaziz Bouteflika stated that Bourguiba was "One of the Maghreb's most influential personalities of the 20th century, which Africa and the entire world can boast".
+Secretary-General of the United Nations Kofi Annan described Bourguiba as a "man of peace" and "architect of the Organization of African Unity".

-At the end of the afternoon, his body was wrapped in a white shroud, as the tradition wanted it, and carried by Chabiba members, the youth organization of the Democratic Constitutional Rally, wearing redcoats.
+At the end of the afternoon, his body was wrapped in a white shroud, according to tradition, and carried by Chabiba members, the youth organization of the Democratic Constitutional Rally, wearing redcoats.
 It was deposited in the middle of the familial house, covered with the Tunisian national flag and surrounded by Chabiba members.
-His son, Habib Jr., his daughter-in-law and his adoptive daughter Hajer received condolences of Monastir City and Governorate's officials.
+His son, Habib Jr., his daughter-in-law and his adoptive daughter Hajer received condolences from Monastir City and Governorate officials.
 Bourguiba was buried on 8 April, in the afternoon, in his mausoleum.
-After a short ceremony at the Hanafi Mosque of Bourguiba, his body was transported on a gun carriage, coated with the national flag and carried by a military vehicle framed by detachments of the Tunisian army.
-Among the foreign guests were French President Jacques Chirac, Algerian Bouteflika, Palestinian Yasser Arafat and Egyptian Hosni Mubarak.
-After the burial, President Ben Ali pronounced a eulogy in which he paid a tribute to the "Loyal and devoted fight" of Bourguiba for Tunisia.
+After a short ceremony at the Hanafi Mosque of Bourguiba, his body was transported on a gun carriage, draped in the national flag and carried by a military vehicle framed by detachments of the Tunisian army.
+Among the foreign leaders in attendance were Bouteflika, Palestinian leader Yasser Arafat, Egyptian President Hosni Mubarak and French President Jacques Chirac.
+After the burial, President Ben Ali pronounced a eulogy in which he paid tribute to Bourguiba's "loyal and devoted fight" for Tunisia.

-The funeral conditions were, however, submitted to the criticism of international media that insisted on the brevity of the ceremony, the few foreign guests and the absence of TV broadcast which transmitted animal ceremonies during the funeral procession.
+The funeral was criticized in international media for its brevity and the fact that state television broadcast animal footage during the funeral procession.

 Legacy

-Habib Bourguiba led his country to independence, then founded the second civil Republic in the Arab World after that of Lebanon.
-He then participated in the building of a Nation-State by "Tunizifying" his country.
-Besides, before independence, the country was not named Tunisia, but the Regency of Tunisia.
+Habib Bourguiba led Tunisia to independence, and founded the second civil republic in the Arab world after that of Lebanon.
+He then implemented a series of "Tunisification" policies to bring forward the building of a nation-state.

 As for former minister Mohamed Charfi, subsequent transformations of the Tunisian society brought by the action of Bourguiba are numerous: urbanization, education, transition to another family model and women's liberation.
 He also insisted on the part Bourguiba had in reforming the country, alongside other great personalities in Tunisia history, such as Kheireddine Pacha and Tahar Haddad.
 "If underdevelopment were a sickness, then Bourguiba was able to make the right diagnosis and implement effective remedies".
 However, others question the extent of success in this battle for development and the role Bourguiba had in this evolution.